BMW Z4 review – sports car, luxury cruiser or mini-GT?

 The Z4 has always been a BMW that’s had a little bit of a personality crisis, never being fully clear as to its purpose in life.
 The first generation wasn’t a bad car at all, but it couldn’t manage to knock the Porsche Boxster from its perch as the driver’s roadster of choice.

 BMW’s second stab at it was an altogether softer machine.
 Again, not a bad car, but not an overtly sporting one either, even in range-topping sDrive35iS guise.
-No, this was a machine that was aimed at the TT and SLK rather than the Boxster, and as a drop-top cruiser it was a fine piece of kit provided you didn’t ask too many questions of its chassis.
+No, this was a machine that was aimed at the TT and SLC rather than the Boxster, and as a drop-top cruiser it was a fine piece of kit provided you didn’t ask too many questions of its chassis.

-But what should we expect from this latest, G29 generation of Z4?
+But what should we expect from the current G29 generation of Z4?
 BMW’s billed it as having been engineered with a focus on maximum agility, dynamism and steering precision yet in almost the same breath admits that if you’re looking for the ultimate driving experience then the Boxster is the way to go.
 In truth though, the vast majority of Z4s sold in the UK will be of the 20i variety, pitching it against slightly more mundane offerings from Mercedes-Benz and Audi and perhaps tempting buyers away from a top-of-the-range Mazda MX-5.

 And the Z4 does have a lot going for it; good (if a little gawky from some angles) looks, a relatively entertaining drive, good engines offering a blend of performance and economy, and a host of standard equipment.
 It’s an undemanding car to drive, offering precise steering, huge levels of grip and a balanced chassis, but it’s somewhat one-dimensional, lacking any layers in its performance and delivery.
 It’s easy to drive fast and for the most part very composed when doing it, but you’d be having more fun in that MX-5 or Boxster.